 If you want to save your session at an intermediate stage then

-just execute M-x dta-save-session
+just execute M-x dta-save-session.
+You will be

 prompted to specify a name for the session file that you want to